-This policy supersedes and cancels the State's policy on Nondiscrimination and Equal Opportunity (effective September 6, 2017).

-This policy is effective on the date stated on page 1.
-The State provides a thirty (30) day review period on this policy, during which questions and comments may be submitted in writing to the WIOA policy mailbox at ndol.wioa\policy@nebraska.gov.
+This policy supersedes and cancels the State's policy titled Nondiscrimination and Equal Opportunity, Change 2 (effective date April 10, 2019).
+Questions and comments on this policy may be submitted in writing to the WIOA policy mailbox at ndu.wioa_policy@nebraska.gov.